froggie3/JNVA-Scraping/README.md

 # JNVA-Scraping

-A few scripts which helps you to retrieve all the JSON-formatted threads on なんJNVA部.
+A script which helps you to retrieve all the backup for NJVA

 ## Updates

+__2023/6/24: Created `.env` for setting
+Settings for DB location was moved in the `.env` file.

 __2023/6/19: Complete rewrite!__
 Things gonna be done with Python altogether!

 ## How to Prepare?

-Setup Python venv.
+Setup a virtual environment for python to work.

 |Shell|Command to enable venv|
 |:----|:----|